crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue that could cause clients using the PostgreSQL wire protocol to receive row counts in incorrect orders when using APIs that allow to execute multiple statements in a batch.

 - Fixed an issue that could cause inserts into partitioned tables to fail with a ``IndexNotFoundException`` if concurrently deleting partitions.